 - Click the Skeleton Icon on the right side of the Brackets window.
 A new window will pop up.
 Under elements, check the box for Basic HTML Skeleton and click Done.

-everything you need for starting an HTML file should be inside of your new file.
+At this point, everything you need for starting an HTML file should be inside of your new file.
+Be aware as well that you can add individual bits of code, such as an external stylesheet link, to your document.

 - Type "Hello World" between the <body> and </body> tags and save the file as hello.html inside of the mysite folder.